zubayr1/pinocchio-official/sdk/log/macro/README.md

 log!("transfer amount (SOL: {:.9}", lamports);
 ```

-For `&str` types, it is possible to specify a maximim length and a truncation strategy:
+For `&str` types, it is possible to specify a maximum length and a truncation strategy:
 ```rust
 use pinocchio_log::log